-Analysis of PVPPs shows that there are sustainability in technical, social, environmental and institutional dimensions, but it is lacking greatly in the economical sustainability dimension.
+Analysis of MHPP amd PVPPs shows sustainability in technical, social, environmental and institutional dimensions, but it is lacking greatly in the economical sustainability dimension.
 The economic sustainability is facing great difficulties, as the project has no financial scheme in place.
 The issue that requires attention for sustainability to be achieved is the electricity tariff.
-The strengths of these projects are the technical client-relation, i.e. daily operation service and availability service, the equity of distribution of public benefits for all of the community.
-The The cultural backgrounds, including the societal and economic characteristics of the clients, have a relation with the sustainability of the project, mainly with regards to the electricity consumption pattern, income, and education both formal and informal.
+The strengths of these projects are the technical client-relation, i.e. daily operation service and availability service, the equity of distribution of public benefits for all of the community, and the fact that microhydro performs well in the area of environmental sustainability.
+The institutional dimension plays an important role in managing MHPP sustainability and capacity building becomes a key factor to create competent institutions to apply rules and resolve any conflicts.
+The cultural backgrounds, including the societal and economic characteristics of the clients, have a relation with the sustainability of the project, mainly with regards to the electricity consumption pattern, income, and education both formal and informal.

-Furthermore, the awareness and knowledge of clients to apply proper tariff, to develop productive end use and to fully integrate the photovoltaic technology into the client culture will increase the project sustainability.
+Furthermore, the awareness and knowledge of clients to apply proper tariff, to develop productive end use and to fully integrate the microhydro technology into the client culture will increase the project sustainability.
 Government and non-government organizations have roles to play in making sure the necessary knowledge and technical skills are in place, especially in the first year of operation.
-A further study should multiply the number of photovoltaic power sites to investigate and understand deeply the analytic relationship between the sustainability of an electrification project and its driving factors.
+A further study should multiply the number of microhydro power sites to investigate and understand deeply the analytic relationship between the sustainability of an electrification project and its driving factors.